mmacedoeu/inkathon/README.md

 14- Rachel owns a box with GPU.
 She can use DENBS to run a Broadcaster node client by staking and Becoming a broadcaster.
 She is selected as broadcaster for an Epoch and broadcast content to subscribers earning rewards.

-15- Sarah owns a smartphone and want to monetized it by stacking and running a broadcaster node on her phone.
+15- Sarah owns a smartphone and want to monetized it by staking and running a broadcaster node on her phone.
 Charlie owns and account with twitter and want to replicate his posts to other social media platforms.
 Sarah and Charlie can use DENBS to connect with each other and do business together.

 ### 1. Run the frontend